pyapp-kit/magicgui/docs/index.md

 ## Introduction

 The core feature of `magicgui` is the `@magicgui` decorator, which, when used to decorate a function, will autogenerate a graphical user interface (GUI) by inspecting the function signature and adding an appropriate GUI widget for each argument.
 Argument `types` are taken from [type hints](https://docs.python.org/3/library/typing.html) if provided, or inferred using the type of the  default value.
+The resulting GUI Class is added to the function as a new attribute named `Gui`.

 ```python
 import math